conan-io/conan-io.github.io/_posts/2019-09-04-A-new-binary-building-service-for-Conan-center-packages.markdown

 1. Fork the [conan-center-index](https://github.com/conan-io/conan-center-index) git repository, and then clone it.
 2. Create a new folder with the Conan package recipe (conanfile.py)
-3. Push to Github, and submit a pull request.
+3. Push to GitHub, and submit a pull request.

 Once the contributor’s pull request is submitted, the conan-center-index CI process of creating and uploading the packages to the Conan-center begins.

-1. The CI launches the build, runs a series of automated quality checks, builds package binaries for multiple configurations and output results and alerts on any possible error messages as Github comments.
-The build logs can be directly downloaded from Github.
+1. The CI launches the build, runs a series of automated quality checks, builds package binaries for multiple configurations and output results and alerts on any possible error messages as GitHub comments.
+The build logs can be directly downloaded from GitHub.
 2. The pull request is reviewed.
 3. After the pull request is merged, the built binaries are automatically uploaded to Conan-center